 Engage with other stakeholders in the organization, including custodians and management, to establish energy saving procedures and internal regulations.
 These rules can reduce or eliminate the use of costly equipment such as space heaters or coolers.

-4. Gain Insight Through CMMS Reporting
+4. Gain insight through CMMS reporting.

-Utilizing a CMMS solution to track equipment maintenance, contracts, planned preventative maintenance and compliance planned preventative maintenance work can help your team gain critical visibility into energy saving measures.
+Utilizing a CMMS solution to track equipment maintenance, contracts, planned preventive maintenance and compliance planned preventive maintenance work can help your team gain critical visibility into energy saving measures.
 A robust solution can also give your team insight into the performance of your assets and energy efficiency program.
 The data you collect through the system can be leveraged to help you understand where you can further improve energy efficiency at the building level.

-After implementing energy saving programs and better utilizing your CMMS to report on these changes—there is still a gap to address.
+After implementing energy saving programs and better utilizing your CMMS to report on these changes, there is still a gap to address.
 Equipment set points need to be audited on a regular basis to ensure your equipment is not overworking.

 This is critical to categories of equipment like HVAC, refrigeration and lighting.
 Auditing set points daily through a remote monitoring platform allows you to automatically reset your equipment set points.
 This ensures your HVAC is running at the correct temperature, refrigerators are not set too low, and your lighting, including parking lot lights, are turned off after hours automatically.

 Creating a strategic energy saving program takes time and discipline.
 These changes do not happen overnight.
 Continue to monitor your energy use to find where you can cut costs and further reduce your footprint.
 In doing so, you ensure that your energy saving program continues to support your organization’s goals and reduces your energy consumption across your enterprise.

 Learn how to strategically lower your organization’s energy consumption, contact us today.